Naji Marshall Player Props: Pelicans vs. Clippers

-Naji Marshall's New Orleans Pelicans hit the court versus the Los Angeles Clippers at 10:30 PM ET on Saturday.
+Naji Marshall and his New Orleans Pelicans teammates will take the court versus the Los Angeles Clippers on Saturday at 8:30 PM ET.

-If you'd like to make predictions on Marshall's performance, we break down his available prop bets, using stats and trends, below.
+Let's look at the prop bets available for Marshall, using stats and trends to make good predictions.

 Naji Marshall Prop Bets vs. the Clippers